tobek/laminae/03-lgd.md

     - Clarions
     - Lambents
 - possible elements
-    - One where you sense branching tree of possibilities, rick & morty death stone, fading and increasing options as you move (NNC, LGD, CNC, maybe even CNP, LED)
     - "They can't tell a context story.
 They can't tell a structure story.
 They have to tell a hero story." hakim bey. should one plane be a hero story?
 (LGD) But one which ends up deeply reflecting the context?

 (some reversal on the prototypical myth of hero who ventures into the underworld - unlike the prototype, these heroes do not return, and are forgotten. it's argued by fans that this is an authentic approach to heroism)